bstawy/Islami/README.md

 # Islami
-*Islami is a special phone app for Muslims.
-It helps you with your faith and makes it easy to learn about Islam.
-You can use it at home or anywhere you go, and it gives you lots of important Islamic stuff on your phone.*
+*"Islami" is a phone app made for Muslims.
+It helps you with your faith and makes practicing Islamic habits easier.*
+&nbsp;
+*This app was developed using the Flutter Framework and employs the "Provider" package for effective management of the application's state.*
+&nbsp;
+*Furthermore, "Islami" is available in both English and Arabic languages and also offers a Dark mode option for a comfortable user experience.*
 &nbsp;

 ## Languages and Technologies